BirdVox/bv_context_adaptation/progress.md

 B. Old Bird
 1. [DONE] Implement Tseep and Thrush onset detection function (ODF) from Vesper.

 2. [IN PROGRESS] Run Tseep, Thrush on 6 full night recordings.
-Export as NumPy matrices of 10-minute chunks.
-Also export a linear combination of Tseep and Thrush ODFs (hereafter called OldBird-mixed) that will be used to compute AUPRC.
+Export into an HDF5 container by chunks.
+Also export a linear combination of
+Tseep and Thrush ODFs (hereafter called OldBird-mixed) that will be used to compute AUPRC.